m0nkmaster/op-done/wip-docs/features/op-done.md

-# OP Done — Feature Requirements
+# Synth Tools — Feature Requirements

 Utility app for preparing content for Teenage Engineering devices (starting with OP-Z).
 This doc tracks feature requirements and implementation status.